Holomorphic functions on the quantum polydisk and on the quantum ball: A -analog of Poincar e's theorem

 Therefore $r_2^A(f_1,\ldots ,f_n)\ge r_2^A(x_1,\ldots ,x_n)$.
 Combining this with~\eqref{j-sprad_qpoly}, \eqref{j-sprad_qball}, and using Corollary~\ref{cor:j-sprad_isom}, we see that

 The resulting contradiction completes the proof. \end{proof}

-We conclude this section with an open problem related to the notion of an HFG algebra \cite{Pir_ncStein,Pir_HFG}.
-Let $\cF_n$ denote the Arens-Michael envelope \eqref{Fn} of the free algebra $F_n$.
+We conclude the paper with an open problem related to the notion of an HFG algebra \cite{Pir_ncStein,Pir_HFG}.
+Let $\cF_n$ denote the Arens-Michael envelope of the free algebra on $n$ generators.
 A Fr\'echet algebra $A$ is said to be {\em holomorphically finitely generated} (HFG for short) if $A$ is isomorphic to a quotient of $\cF_n$ for some $n$.
-There is also an ``internal'' definition given in terms of J.~L.~Taylor's free functional calculus.
+There is also an ``internal'' definition given in terms of J.\,L.\,Taylor's free functional calculus.
 By \cite[Theorem 3.22]{Pir_HFG}, a commutative Fr\'echet-Arens-Michael algebra is holomorphically finitely generated if and only if it is topologically isomorphic to $\cO(X)$ for some Stein space $(X,\cO_X)$ of finite embedding dimension.
-Together with O.~Forster's theorem \cite{For}, this implies that the category of commutative HFG algebras is anti-equivalent to the category of Stein spaces of finite embedding dimension.
+Together with O.\,Forster's theorem \cite{For}, this implies that the category of commutative HFG algebras is anti-equivalent to the category of Stein spaces of finite embedding dimension.
 There are many natural examples of noncommutative HFG algebras \cite[Section 7]{Pir_HFG}.
-For instance, $\cO_q(\DD^n_r)$ and $\cF(\DD^n_r)$ are HFG algebras.
+For instance, $\cO_q(\DD^n_r)$ is an HFG algebra.
 By Theorem~\ref{thm:poly_vs_ball_2}, $\cO_q(\BB^n_r)$ is an HFG algebra provided that $|q|\ne 1$.

 \begin{problem} Is $\cO_q(\BB^n_r)$ an HFG algebra in the case where $|q|=1,\; q\ne 1$? \end{problem}